 And though he's released seven studio albums since meeting Kidman, most recently 2020's The Speed of Now Part I, and in normal times maintains a heavy touring schedule that doesn't involve playing shows in their garage, Urban is often quite busy singing his wife's praises.

 "Meeting her and getting married wasn't life-changing, it was life-beginning," Urban told CBS News in 2016.
 "It was literally, like, 'OK, life starts.'"

 Of course, no famous couple makes it all these years without running the divorce-rumors gauntlet.

 "The people who really know us are most aghast by the whole thing and going, 'How do you not want to defend that?'
 I'm like, 'It's pointless,'" Urban said in 2013.
 "Our life will be our way of defending it."

 So the question remains, how to keep that life they've built together chugging along?

 "We just work at it.
 We love each other and we work at it.
 It's beautiful work," Urban has said.

 "It's very, very hard.
-It's excruciatingly hard not to be there right now," Urban told Rolling Stone while Kidman was in Cannes for the now-infamous premiere of Grace of Monaco.
+It's excruciatingly hard not to be there right now," Urban told Rolling Stone while Kidman was in Cannes for the premiere of Grace of Monaco.